 Subungual hematoma (blood under the fingernail or toenail) is a common injury.
 It is typically caused by a blow to the distal phalanx (e.g., smashing with a tool, crush in a door jamb, stubbing one's toe).
 The blow causes bleeding of the nail matrix or bed with resultant subungual hematoma formation.
 Patients usually present because of throbbing pain associated with blue-black discoloration under the nail plate.
 Subungual hematomas may be simple (i.e., the nail and nail fold are intact) or accompanied by significant injuries to the nail fold and digit.1 The patient may not be aware of the precipitating trauma, because it may have been minor and/or chronic (e.g., rubbing in a tight shoe).

-Subungual hematoma is a common childhood and ...
+Subungual hematoma is a ...